 “About 10 million working days a year are lost to stress” in the UK, according to.
 They don’t say how many involved bears.

 There’s a bear in there

 You hear a noise to your left, and you quickly look up.
 There’s a bear standing there, looking at you.
 What happens next?
 You immediately go into the fight-or-flight response, preparing you to deal with the threat.
 Some muscles in your body tense, to provide you with the extra speed and strength you may require.
 These muscles require more blood flow, so you heart rate increases and your lungs breathe quicker.
 Blood flow to other parts of your body is diverted, so it can be sent where it is most needed; your vision may narrow; you may begin to sweat; there will be more adrenalin pumping through your body.
 All of this is very useful in the situation – it is a good reaction to have, it will help you.

 What if there’s no bear?

 Now you’re calm again, muscles relaxed, and breathing and heart rate are back to normal.
 Then you open your diary, look at your emails, or maybe just think about how much you have to do today.
 You might be right back in fight-or-flight mode again – increased heart and lung action, muscle tension, adrenalin running through the body.
 But this time, none of that will help you deal with the situation.
 There is no bear this time to fight or run from, so you don’t need to react in the same way.
-The fight-or-flight response is unhelpful in this situation.
-Now, it is not a good reaction to have.
-This time, it is not useful.
+The fight-or-flight response is unhelpful in this situation - now it is not a useful reaction to have.

 How do you react?